Update: 20th August 2024. Please use this form to submit editorial pitches and articles.

 SEARCH ENGINE OPTIMIZATION (SEO), KEYWORDS AND OTHER ONLINE POLICIES

-In addition to a possible print run, all our stories will be online, on iPad and smartphone.
-Therefore all story should follow current SEO guidelines to the best extent possible.
-Please refer to our SEO manual for more details.
+In addition to a possible print run, all our stories will also be online.
+Please follow current SEO guidelines to the best extent possible.

 PAYMENT AND RATES